debatrayee/mypage/content/Top10croptop.1.md

 crop tops which has stolen every girl's heart and obviously we Desire that one day our wardrobe will be filled with all flattering style crop tops.
 So just smash your fear of wearing crop tops and get ready to wear these trendy tops.
 They come in all shapes and sizes.
-If you want to let me know about Sampriti crop tops let's not worry girls!!
-Here I'm giving you some best test varieties and collections of Crop tops that will let you figure out your personal best.
+If you want to let me know about some pretty crop tops let's not worry girls!!
+Here I'm giving you some best varieties and collections of Crop tops that will let you figure out your personal best.